Germany: Interior minister gets tough on organized crime – DW – 08/08/2023

 Germany: Interior minister gets tough on organized crime

-Germany's Interior Minister Nancy Faeser of the center-left Social Democrats (SPD) is making headlines because she is suggesting to deport members of criminal gangs who come from migrant communities, even if no specific offenses can be proved against them.
+Germany's interior minister, Nancy Faeser of the center-left Social Democrats (SPD), is making headlines for suggesting that members of criminal gangs who come from migrant communities should be deported even if no specific offenses can be proven against them.

+The proposition, which has already drawn criticism from the SPD's Green Party coalition partners, is part of a draft discussion paper published in early August.

-Organized crime groups who define themselves by their family links and shared ethnic identity are referred to by German police and in German media as "clans".
+Organized crime groups who define themselves by their family links and shared ethnic identity are referred to by German police and in German media as "clans."
 But critics say the term "clan crime" puts relatives under general suspicion and is unfair to those who are not criminals.
+They draw a distinction between joining a criminal gang or terrorist organization and simply being a family relative.

+"Family affiliation is not a criminal activity," German Interior Ministry spokesperson Maximilian Kall explained on Monday (August 7, 2023) after the plan drew heavy criticism.

-A person's affiliation with a criminal association must also first be investigated, emphasized Dirk Peglow, the chair of the trade union representing Germany's criminal police, the BDK.
-He told DW that was why he was calling for more investigators, instead of simplified deportations.
+A person's true affiliation with a criminal association must first be investigated, emphasized Dirk Peglow, chair of the BDK trade union, which represents Germany's criminal police.
+Peglow told DW that was the reason he was calling for more investigators, rather than streamlined deportations.

+Peglow also points out that deportations are always difficult to carry out, even if the individual in question is a convicted criminal.
+Further complicating the matter is the fact that Federal Criminal Police Office (BKA) statistics show roughly a third of criminal gang members are German citizens anyhow, meaning deportation is not an option.

 Germany's organized crime gangs

-Note: This article was originally published in German.
-The translated version was updated on August 8, 2023, by Jon Shelton to provide additional context.